-Capital expenditures on a cash basis for the years ended December 31, 2020, 2019 and 2018 were approximately \$1.1 million, \$806,000 and \$619,000, respectively.
-In addition, purchases of fixed assets not yet paid as at December 31, 2020 amounted to \$713,000.
+Capital expenditures on a cash basis for the years ended December 31, 2021, 2020 and 2019 were approximately \$1.5 million, \$1.1 million and \$0.8 million, respectively.
+In addition, purchases of fixed assets not yet paid as at December 31, 2021 amounted to \$221,000.
 Our capital expenditures in such periods mainly related to our investments in production and manufacturing equipment, and in leasehold improvements.
-We intend to finance our 2021 capital expenditures mainly with funds raising, bank loans, suppliers' credit and operational cash flow; however, such financing may not be available, or, if available, may not be on terms favorable to us.
+We intend to finance our 2022 capital expenditures mainly with our cash balances, bank loans, suppliers' credit and operational cash flow; however, such financing may not be available, or, if available, may not be on terms favorable to us.
 Our principal commitments consist of obligations outstanding under our bank loans and credit facilities, suppliers' credit and operating leases.

-We expect to finance our 2021 operations from our cash flow, revolving bank credit lines and long-term bank loans, supplier financing and fund raising.
-Although we anticipate that these capital resources will be adequate to satisfy our liquidity requirements through 2021, our liquidity could be negatively affected by the continuation of the Coronavirus outbreak, which could have an adverse effect on the global markets and on our operations, shortage in raw materials, continued operational difficulties in our manufacturing and a decrease in demand for our products, including the impact of changes in customer buying that may result from the general economic downturn, the stability of the dollar/NIS exchange rate, our results of operations, our suppliers' payment terms, our customers' demand for extending their payment terms and other factors detailed in Item 3D.
-"Key Information - Risk Factors."
-If available liquidity is not sufficient to meet our operating and debt service obligations as they come due, we would need to pursue alternative financing arrangements or reduce expenditures to meet our cash requirements through 2021.
+We expect to finance our 2022 operations from our cash flow from operations, revolving bank credit lines and long-term bank loans and supplier financing.
+Although we anticipate that these capital resources will be adequate to satisfy our liquidity requirements through 2022, our liquidity could be negatively affected by the continuation of the Coronavirus outbreak, which could have an adverse effect on the global markets and on our operations, shortage in raw materials, continued operational difficulties in our manufacturing and a decrease in demand for our products, including the impact of changes in customer buying that may result from the general economic downturn, the stability of the dollar/NIS exchange rate, our results of operations, our suppliers' payment terms, our customers' demand for extending their payment terms and other factors detailed in Item 3D "Key Information - Risk Factors".
+If available liquidity is not sufficient to meet our operating and debt service obligations as they come due, we would need to pursue alternative financing arrangements or reduce expenditures to meet our cash requirements through 2022.
 Such additional financing may not be available to us or, if available, may not be obtained on terms favorable to us, and there is no assurance that we would be able to reduce discretionary spending to provide the required liquidity.

-Research and Development, Patents and Licenses
+C. Research and Development, Patents and Licenses